 As noted in the uniform law comments, while parties are free to collaborate in any way they choose, if parties want the benefits and protections of this act, they must meet the requirements of this act.
 The effective date of the act sets the limitations of applicability so that the evidentiary privilege created by section 11 will not apply retroactively to agreements made before the act's effective date.
-Should parties wish to be covered by the act, they can sign a new collaborative law participation agreement on or after the effective date of this act or amend their existing agreement to conform to the act's requirements.
+Should parties wish to be covered by the act, they may sign a new collaborative law participation agreement on or after the effective date of this act or amend their existing agreement to conform to the act's requirements.

 Section 4.
-Collaborative law participation agreement requirements
+Collaborative law participation agreement requirements a.
+A collaborative law participation agreement shall:

-- a.
-A collaborative law participation agreement shall: - (1) be in a record; - (2) be signed by the parties; - (3) state the parties' intention to resolve a family law dispute through a collaborative law process under this act; - (4) describe the nature and scope of the family law dispute; - (5) identify the collaborative lawyer who represents each party in the process; - (6) contain a statement by each collaborative lawyer confirming the lawyer's limited representation of a party in the collaborative law process, consistent with the New Jersey Supreme Court Rules of Professional Conduct [rest of November 5th text omitted] - (7) set forth the manner by which a collaborative law process begins and the manner by which it terminates or concludes in accordance with sections 5 and 6 of this act; - (8) state that the parties will make a good faith effort to disclose information to each other during the collaborative law process in a timely, full and candid manner and without formal discovery in accordance with this act and that if either party fails to do so the other party may terminate the collaborative law process in accordance with section 6 of this act; - (9) [entire section from May 22nd version is omitted] - (10) [entire section from May 22nd version is omitted] - (11) describe the type of professional services and neutral expertise of nonparty participants that may be used by the parties during the collaborative law process and how those services will be compensated; - (12 8) state that any collaborative law communication of a party or a nonparty participant is confidential and may be subject to an evidentiary privilege under this act, and that the a privilege which may be waived only expressly and by both the partyies or in the case of a or nonparty participant, also by the nonparty participant having the right to exercise the privilege; and

-$New\ Jersey\ Collaborative\ Law\ Act-Revised\ Draft\ Tentative\ Report-021113$
+- (1) be in a record; - (2) be signed by the parties;

+(3) state the parties' intention to resolve a family law dispute through a collaborative law process under this act;

+(4) describe the nature and scope of the family law dispute;

+(5) identify the collaborative lawyer who represents each party in the process;

+(6) contain a statement by each collaborative lawyer confirming the lawyer's limited representation of a party in the collaborative law process, consistent with the New Jersey Supreme Court Rules of Professional Conduct [remainder of November 5th text omitted];

+(7) set forth the manner by which a collaborative law process begins and the manner by which it terminates or concludes in accordance with sections 5 and 6 of this act;

+(8) [entire section from November 5th text is omitted.]

+(9) [entire section from November 5th text is omitted]

+(8) state that any collaborative law communication of a party or a nonparty participant is confidential and subject to an evidentiary privilege under this act, and that the privilege may be waived only expressly and by both parties or in the case of a nonparty participant, also by the nonparty participant having the right to exercise the privilege; and b.
+Parties may agree to include in a collaborative law participation agreement additional provisions not inconsistent with this act or other applicable law.

-- (9) state that the conduct of the collaborative lawyer is governed by this act, the Rules Governing the Courts of the State of New Jersey, and the New Jersey Supreme Court Rules of Professional Conduct, and that this act does not alter the collaborative lawyer's responsibilities to the client under court rules. - b.
-Parties may agree to include in a collaborative law participation agreement additional provisions not inconsistent with this act or other law.
+(9) state that the conduct of the collaborative lawyer is governed by this act, the Rules Governing the Courts of the State of New Jersey, and the New Jersey Supreme Court Rules of Professional Conduct, and that this act does not alter the collaborative lawyer's responsibilities to the client under court rules.